zsvoboda/ngods-stocks/README.md

 ![Trino schemas](./img/demo/trino.schemas.png)

 11. Connect to the Spark database that is used for data transformations.
-Use `jdbc:hive2://localhost:10000` JDBC URL with no username and password.
-You'll need to specify JDBC driver property `auth=noSasl` for this connection.
+Use `jdbc:hive2://localhost:10009` JDBC URL with no username and password.

 ![Spark JDBC connection](./img/demo/spark.jdbc.connection.png)